• Accessibility

 In Franklin County:

-• 5% change in Malone with some bright red and orange leaves.
+• 100% change and past peak in Malone with mostly muted leaves, but some bright bursts of orange and red.

 In Warren County: